 To obtain a replacement title:

-- Save $1 by obtaining your replacement title online now OR
+- Obtain your replacement title online now OR

 - Bring your current registration card and your driver's license or ID card to your local customer service center.